appgardenstudios/hyaline/www/content/documentation-v1/explanation/audit.md

 </div>

 This example verifies that README files contain installation-related keywords (case-insensitive).
-The check fails if none of the specified terms are found.
+Documentation that doesn't match the regex will fail the check.

 #### Content Matches Prompt
 Uses an LLM to validate content against a custom prompt or criteria.
 This provides flexible validation for complex requirements that cannot be expressed with simple rules.